Videos

 Response to Intervention

-A wonderful presentation about how Response to Intervention is used at Bentleigh West Primary School to improve learning for all.
+A wonderful presentation by Sarah: Principal of Bentleigh West Primary about how Response to Intervention is used at her school to improve learning for all.

 This animation seeks to preempt misconceptions among young audiences by shedding light on the real challenges dyslexic children face whilst also acknowledging their strengths and potential.